dc232/Google_test_task/README.md

      1. Go to the API Dashboard by typing API into the search bar
          - Then select Credentials APIs & Services
          - Click on Create credentials --> Service account key --> Create Service account
-         - Select Compute Engine default service account if avalible
+         - Select Compute Engine default service account if available
-         - If Compute Engine default service account is not avalible then
+         - If Compute Engine default service account is not available then
          - Click on New service account
          - Enter a name for the Service account and then click on next,
          - Select the role as Compute Engine --> Compute Admin and then click on create
          - This will then create a .json file save this file as account.json

-      1. For more information about service account click ont the link https://cloud.google.com/compute/docs/access/service-accounts
+      1. For more information about service account click on the link https://cloud.google.com/compute/docs/access/service-accounts
-         1. The Link explains that a service account is a special account used by GCE instances to interact with other google Plaform API's.
+         1. The Link explains that a service account is a special account used by GCE instances to interact with other Google Platform API's.
 Service credentials can be used to allow applications to authorize themselves to a set of APIs and perform actions within the permissions granted to the service account and virtual machine instance.

      1. For more information about API Credentials, access, security, and identity click on this link ttps://support.google.com/cloud/answer/6158857?hl=en